Prosecco & Petals

-When picking a band shape and width, it is recommended to go for the same style and width as your engagement ring, so they are a complementary pair.
-The three main ring shapes are outlined below in the order of popularity:
+When picking a wedding band shape and width, it is recommended to go for the same style and width as your engagement ring, so that they are a complementary pair.
+The three main wedding band shapes are outlined below in the order of popularity:

-This eternity style of ring has become a popular wedding band style.
-This style works best for single stone or diamond set engagement bands as it will complement and intensify the diamond look.
+This eternity style of ring has become a popular wedding band style and works best for single stone or diamond set engagement bands as it will complement and intensify the diamond look.
 The inset diamonds can come in many styles, but the most popular are:

-Diamond-set wedding bands are best for brides that want their ring pairing to have same sparkle and extra eye-catching detail.
+Diamond-set wedding bands are best for brides that want their pair of rings to have same sparkle and extra eye-catching detail.
 These rings will attract attention, so it is best to be cautious when travelling.
 Resizing and adaptions of this ring type will be expensive.

-Yellow Gold: This gives an iconic wedding band look.
-Gold is not as hard wearing as the other metals and can get minor abrasions, which can be buffed out.
-This metal fluctuates in price but can be cheaper than platinum and white gold.
+Yellow Gold gives an iconic wedding band look.
+Gold is not as hard wearing as other metals and can get minor abrasions overtime, however, these can be buffed out relatively easily.
+This metal fluctuates in price and can often be cheaper than platinum and white gold.
 Due to the softness, this ring is best for engraving.

-Platinum: This metal is scarce and, as such, has one of the highest price-tags.
-It is resistant to abrasion and has a white/silver lustre that often matches well to diamonds engagement rings.
+Platinum metal is scarce and, as such, has one of the highest price-tags.
+It is resistant to abrasion and has more of a white/silver lustre that often matches well to diamond engagement rings.
 If looking for a similar strength metal without the hefty price tag, it is worth asking to try on Palladium rings.

-Tungsten and Cobalt: These metals have more of a grey lust and, as such, are often a choice for men.
-It is worth noting that these rings cannot be resized so are only worth opting for if you finger width stays relatively consistent, and you are not expecting to gain or lose weight.
+Tungsten and Cobalt metals have more of a grey lust and, as such, are often a good choice for men.
+It is worth noting that these rings cannot be resized so are only worth opting for if your finger width stays relatively consistent, and you are not expecting to gain or lose weight.

-*Gold represents the lower band in price and platinum are highest.
+*Gold represents the lower banding in price and platinum the highest.

 If you are on a tight budget but would like diamonds, it is worth either compromising on the metal used or on the diamond-setting.
-A cheaper option is to either swap to a white gold band or going for a flush or thinner channel design.
+A cheaper option is to either swap to a white gold band or go for a Flush or thinner Channel diamond design.

 Trying on rings can be exhausting, and after time it can be hard to distinguish one ring from another.
 Knowing your preferences in band colour, style and metal when arriving at a shop will narrow the search.
 This will also enable your jeweller to give you a better service.

 When surrounded by sparkling stones it can be hard not to be drawn to elaborate and expensive rings.
-Jewellers will not hold you back from trying on costly options, so keeping your budget will prevent you from blowing your entire wedding budget.
+Jewellers will not hold you back from trying on more costly options.
+Keeping to your wedding ring budget will prevent your wedding costs from spiralling.

-This is the slightly dull part, but it is vital to only go to jewellers who can verify the source/quality of the stones and metals.
-It is also essential that they offer resizing included, shining and proper aftercare.
+This is the slightly dull part, but it is vital only go to jewellers who can verify the source/quality of the stones and metals.
+It is also essential that they offer resizing, shining and proper aftercare within the price.
 You will have your ring for a lifetime so it is necessary to make sure that the aftercare of your beloved ring if needed will be easy.

 This extravagant street in the heart of central London is a mecca for the newly engaged and men looking for the right proposal ring.
-There is a range of shops on the street that range in pricing and quality.
+There is a variety of shops on the street that range in pricing and quality.
 Due to the competition In this small area, it is also highly recommended to try haggling to make sure you get your dream ring with a discount.
-This can be a great place to get ideas even if the price tag is too much.
+Hatton Garden can also be a great place to get ideas even if the price tag is too much.

-Hatton Garden is best reached by a short walk from either the Chancery Lane underground stop (on the central line) or Farringdon underground stop (on the circle, district, metropolitan line).
+Hatton Garden is best reached by a short walk from either the Chancery Lane underground stop (on the Central line) or Farringdon underground stop (on the Circle, District and Metropolitan line).

-Birmingham’s jewellery quarter is a vibrant, charming district of the city packed couples roaming around the dozen’s of local and region jewellers looking for a bargain.
+Birmingham’s jewellery quarter is a vibrant, charming district of the city, packed with couples roaming around the dozens of local and region jewellers looking for a bargain.

-For those coming from the north, the Jewellery quarter has its train stop on the way into Birmingham Snow-hill.
-For those arriving at Birmingham New Street it is worth taking a short walk to Birmingham snow hill and one stop on to the Jewellery Quarter.
+For those coming from the north, the Jewellery quarter has a train stop on the way into Birmingham Snow-Hill Station.
+For those arriving at Birmingham New Street it is worth taking a short walk to Birmingham Snow Hill Station and catching a train one stop on to the Jewellery Quarter.
 This will make sure your energy is saved for shopping.